 Role Assignment Options Description Select the desired process behavior when no valid users for a plan file are found in a role Skip this step (default): If no users in the role are eligible to be the step owner for a plan file, the plan file skips the step.
+This also applies if the role has no users at all.
 Generate an error: If no users in the role are eligible to be the step owner for a plan file, the plan file is stalled in the process.